 Essential items to pack for Lake Louise in the winter

 There are some winter essentials we always rely on when we are out and about in Canada.
-Number 1 is a winter parka, and of course, accessories go with it from colorful beanie/warm cap, gloves, scarves, and warm boots.
+Number 1 is a winter parka; of course, accessories go with it from colorful beanie/warm cap, gloves, scarves, and warm boots.

 - Winter Parka: Invest in a nice warm parka jacket to enjoy the winters outside.
 Here is my favorite jacket from The North Face.
 It has a good length and is super warm.
 Click to view this winter jacket.

-- Base Layers: Super important to wear long-johns or base layers (top and bottom), to stay warm and toasty.
+- Base Layers: Super important to wear long johns or base layers (top and bottom), to stay warm and toasty.
 Click to view my favorite pair bottom here, and top here

 - Winter Boots: Wear warm boots that come with a good grip.
 They are super handy as you walk in the snow, or on icy pavements.
 Buy my favorite pair here